fabiograsso/okta-lab-mcp/README.md

 Ready-to-use configuration for Claude Desktop.

 ### Gemini CLI (sample/.gemini/settings.json)
-Ready-to-use configuration for Gemini-cli (if you run it locally instead of inside the docker-compose).
+Ready-to-use configuration for Gemini-cli (if you run it locally instead of inside the docker compose).

 ---